-- Does the proposal provide a compelling argument for the scholarship proposed and/or
+- Does the proposal provide a compelling argument for the scholarship proposed and/or creative activity?

-- Does the proposed project represent a significant contribution to the
+- Does the proposed project represent a significant contribution to the field of study?

-- Is there a probability of publication, an exhibit, performance, or other
+- Is there a probability of publication, an exhibit, performance, or other public dissemination?

 - Does the proposal provide a clear statement of overall project objectives?

 - Is the proposed methodology appropriate and realistic?

 - Does the proposal provide a sound justification with clear and specific budget information?

 - What is the likelihood the project, timeline, and budget will be accomplished?

 - Will the project lead to further scholarly or creative activities?